Toure-exe/JVM-based-compiler/README.md

 ```
 /*3 variabili x,y,z, se x < y, si incrementa x fino a y, se y e' minore di z si decrementa la z fino a y, stampando x, y, z*/
+// the semicolon is used for the separation of every instructions (like in other programming languages), EXPECT for the last one.
+// And if your have curly brackets that contains only one instruction, you can't use the semicolon neither.
 read(x);
 read(y);
 read(z);